A strong no-go theorem on the Wigner's friend paradox

 It is interesting to compare the assumptions that go into the LF no-go theorem with those for Bell's theorem.
-First, we note that the assumption of AOE is implicit in the derivation of Bell inequalities (for a derivation in which it is explicitly included see ref.~\cite{Causarum}, where it is called ``macroreality'').
-If, as is common, we also formulate Bell's theorem using the other two assumptions of LF, namely NS and L (or ``parameter independence''), then an additional assumption is also required.
-The minimal extra assumption required is ``outcome independence'' \cite{Shimony1984}, which in the bipartite scenario is the requirement that $P(a|bxy\lambda)=P(a|xy\lambda)$, $P(b|axy\lambda)=P(b|xy\lambda)$ $\forall a,b,x,y,\lambda$ (c.f.~the definition of L in section Formalization of the \textsc{Local Friendliness} Assumptions).
-The above makes it clear that the LF assumption is strictly weaker than the set of assumptions for Bell inequalities.
+First, we note that the AOE assumption is implicit in the derivation of Bell inequalities (see ref.~\cite{Causarum} for a derivation in which it is explicitly included as ``macroreality'').
+If, as is common, we also formulate Bell's theorem using the other two assumptions of LF, namely NSD and L, then an additional assumption is required.
+The minimal extra assumption required is ``outcome independence'' \cite{Shimony1984}, which in the bipartite scenario is the requirement that $P(a|bxy\lambda)=P(a|xy\lambda)$, $P(b|axy\lambda)=P(b|xy\lambda)$ $\forall a,b,x,y,\lambda$ (c.f.~the definition of L in section Formalization of the {Local Friendliness} Assumptions).
+Hence, the LF assumption is strictly weaker than the set of assumptions for Bell inequalities.
 Thus, the conclusions we could derive from an empirical violation of the LF inequalities are \emph{strictly stronger}.

-In particular, one popular way to accommodate the violation of Bell inequalities is to reject outcome independence (which is violated by operational quantum theory~\cite{Causarum}) while maintaining L and NSD.
-The present theorem shows that this strategy does not extend to the EWFS.
-If the LF inequalities were violated empirically, then in order to maintain L and NSD, one would have to reject AOE.
+One popular way to accommodate the violation of Bell inequalities is to reject outcome independence (which is violated by operational quantum theory~\cite{Causarum}) while maintaining L and NSD.
+Our theorem shows that this strategy does not extend to the EWFS.
+If the LF inequalities were violated empirically, then, to maintain L and NSD, one would have to reject AOE.

 It is important to keep in mind that it is much harder to satisfy the conditions for an experimental violation of the LF inequalities than of Bell inequalities.
 A fully convincing demonstration would require a strong justification for the attribution of a ``fact'' to the friend's measurement.
-This, of course, depends on what counts as an ``observer'' (and what counts as a ``measurement'').
-Since conducting this kind of experiment with human beings is physically impractical, what do we learn from experiments with simpler ``friends''?
+This, of course, depends on what counts as an ``observer'' (and as a ``measurement'').
+Because conducting this kind of experiment with human beings is physically impractical, what do we learn from experiments with simpler ``friends''?

 Wigner's own conclusion from his thought experiment was that the collapse of the wave function should happen at least before it reaches the level of an ``observer''.
 The concept of an ``observer'', however, is a fuzzy one.
 Objective collapse theories~\cite{Bassi2003} attempt to restore the absolute reality of observed events by postulating modifications to the quantum dynamics to guarantee that collapse occurs before a quantum superposition reaches the macroscopic level.
 In other words, this resolution requires observed events to correspond to sufficiently macroscopic irreversible physical processes.
 In that case, the LF inequalities would not be violated with actual observers.
 Clearly, our experiment (and that of ref.~\cite{Proietti2019}) did not probe collapse theories.
 Therefore, an open possibility is that the LF assumptions are valid, but that nature forever forbids the observation of violation of LF inequalities with observers, whether because of objective collapse or some other limitation on coherent quantum control.